gluonhq/rich-text-area/README.md

 with huge texts and simplifies to some extent undo functionality.
 It implements insert, append and delete text operations and a simplistic change listening.
 Within the piece table changes represented by one or more pieces.
-Piece does not contain the text itself but points to one of tow buffers: original - fixed original text, additional - "add only" buffer for changes.
+Piece does not contain the text itself but points to one of two buffers: original - fixed original text, additional - "add only" buffer for changes.
 Actual text can be restored by walking the prices.
 For now, each piece also contains simplistic `TextDecoration` definition, which is meant to be used to decorate related text.
 The model also implements an undo/redo mechanism which uses pieces but is based on abstract independent API